Home

 #endif

-To inject tests on a device: When enabling the "Enable Deivces" menu item select "Enable testing on device" which will add the parameters shown to the link of each dynamic library.
-As you do this a command will be inserted into the clipboard which you should add to your project as a "Run Script" "Build Phase" to copy the required libraries into the app bundle.
-Whenever you start to get code signing errors restart Xcode.
+To inject tests on a device: use these bundles and, when enabling the "Enable Devices" menu item select "Enable testing on device" which will add the parameters shown to the link of each dynamic library.
+As you do this, a command will be inserted into the clipboard which you should add to your project as a "Run Script" "Build Phase" to copy the required libraries into the app bundle.

 For more information consult the original InjectionIII README or for the bigger picture see this swift evolution post.